monte-language/monte/docs/source/slots.rst

+.. _slots:
+.. index:: slot, slot object

 =====
 Slots
 =====

-Monte's values are stored in **slots**, which are also values.
+Monte's values are stored in :dfn:`slots`, which are also values.
 This nested structure permits some flexibility.

 The slot of a value is accessed using the ``&`` unary operator::